PaulKuin/xmm2athena-OM/README.md

 In addition there are some shell scripts which were written for simple operations and some of those were not used in the processing at all.

+In the wiki the processing steps are described using a test subset.

 **acknowledgement**
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 101004168.